Rectal culture is a lab test to identify bacteria and other germs in the rectum that can cause gastrointestinal symptoms

-The test is done if your provider suspects that you have an infection of the rectum, such as gonorrhea.
+The test is done if your provider suspects that you have an infection of the rectum, such as gonorrhea or chlamydia.
 It may also be done instead of a fecal culture if it is not possible to get a specimen of feces.

 The rectal culture may also be performed in a hospital or nursing home setting.
 This test shows if someone carries vancomycin-resistant enterococcus (VRE) in their intestine.
 This germ can be spread to other patients.

 Finding bacteria and other germs that are commonly found in the body is normal.

 Normal value ranges may vary slightly among different labs.
 Talk to your provider about the meaning of your specific test results.

 Abnormal results may mean you have an infection.
 This may be:

 Sometimes a culture shows that you are a carrier, but you may not have an infection.